10% or 8%? Japan retailers scramble to cope with tax hike

 “Even sales clerks at our supermarkets are still confused on which items are subject to a lower tax rate,” said Yukio Tanita, general manager of sales strategy at Yaoko.

-“Taking labour expenses into account, it costs a lot,” Tanita said.
-“It’s hard to secure manpower at a time of labour shortages.” ($1 = 108.2000 yen) (Reporting by Tetsushi Kajimoto; Editing by Gerry Doyle)
+“Taking labor expenses into account, it costs a lot,” Tanita said.
+“It’s hard to secure manpower at a time of labor shortages.”

+(This story has been refiled to add dropped word in Paragraph 2)